imatix/gsl/README.md

      save root
     .endtemplate

 Let's look at what this script does.
 First, it switches off template mode so we can write ordinary GSL without starting each line with a dot.
 GSL starts scripts in template mode if they are launched from the XML file.
 It's useful in many cases but not here.
-So, we wrap the whole script in '.template 0` and '.endtemplate'.
+So, we wrap the whole script in `.template 0` and `.endtemplate`.

 Second, the script works through each section and page, and loads the XML data for that page.
-It does this using two commands, 'xml` and 'delete'.
+It does this using two commands, `xml` and `delete`.
 The first loads XML data from a file into the specified scope (&lt;section&gt;, in this case), and the second deletes the current page (since the loaded data also contains a &lt;page&gt; tag).

 Finally, the script saves the whole XML tree to a file.
 If you want to try the next steps you must have installed GSL, as I described in the last article.
 Run the script like this:

     gsl site

-GSL looks for the file called 'site.xml'.
+GSL looks for the file called `site.xml`.
 When the script has run, take a look at root.xml.
 This shows you what we're going to work with to generate the real HTML.

 <A name="toc3-358" title="Inserting Variables" />
 ### Inserting Variables